Crash Holly

-Michael John "Mike" Lockwood (August 25, 1971 – November 6, 2003) was an American professional wrestler.
+Michael John Lockwood (August 25, 1971 – November 6, 2003) was an American professional wrestler.
 He was best known for his appearances with the World Wrestling Federation (WWF) / World Wrestling Entertainment (WWE) from 1999 to 2003 under the ring names Crash Holly or simply Crash.

 Lockwood debuted in 1989 and spent a decade wrestling on the independent circuit before signing with the World Wrestling Federation in 1998, debuting the following year as Crash Holly.
 He formed a tag team with his kayfabe cousin Hardcore Holly, with whom he won the WWF World Tag Team Championship.
 The Holly Cousins was expanded into a stable with the addition of Molly Holly in 2000.
 During his WWF/WWE career, Holly established himself in the hardcore division by winning the WWF Hardcore Championship on 22 occasions, with many of his reigns coming during a period when the title was defended "24/7".
 After being released from WWE in June 2003, Holly joined NWA Total Nonstop Action as Mad Mikey, where he remained until his death later that year.

 Holly was also a one-time WWF European Champion and a one-time WWF Light Heavyweight Champion.
 In total, Holly had over 25 championship reigns in the WWF.